 RBI lends money to the government for development purposes.
 For this, the RBI issues government securities having a specific tenure.
 Gilt funds (or even banks) subscribe to these government securities.
 When the tenure is over, the government returns the money in exchange for the securities.

-From an investor perspective, Gilt funds are mutual funds wherein they can buy, sell and invest in the government of India securities.
+From an investor perspective, Gilt funds are mutual fund wherein they can buy, sell and invest in the government of India securities.
 They offer reasonable returns and are low-risk investments – no credit risk but interest rate risk is there.
 You usually need an investment horizon of 3-5 years.

 The returns are dependent on interest rates.
 Changes in interest rates affect the price of bonds as bond prices and interest rates are inversely related.